-What do you usually overlook while sending your resume for a job, which is first impression for any employer?
+What do you usually overlook when sending your résumé for a job?

 Your Cover Letter.

-Most of us do, and it is the most important thing apart from your resume.
-Some might have a debate over this, but for me, a cover letter is as vital as your resume if you are serious about getting that job.
+Most of us do, and it is the most important thing apart from your résumé.
+It is the first impression any potential employer will get of you.
+Some might debate this, but for me, a cover letter is as vital as your résumé if you are serious about getting that job.

-So, what is it in a cover letter that makes it so important?
+So what is it about a cover letter that makes it so important?

-In a short way, it can tell the person about you and make your resume more desirable.
+In a succinct way, it can tell the person about you and make your résumé more desirable.

-The hiring manager or the recruiter is not going to be interested in reading a lengthy cover letter as it may wean off the interest levels in your job application.
+The hiring manager or the recruiter is not going to be interested in reading a lengthy cover letter as it may reduce their interest level in your job application.

 Having said this, the length should always be optimal.
-You should be able to portray yourself in a good, short and concise way.
-Making it short does not mean you need to cut down on your skills or expertise.
+You should be able to portray yourself in a good, concise way.
+Making it short does not mean you need to cut down on highlighting your skills or expertise.

-Make the cover letter in a way, that within a glance, your suitability for the job is evident.
+Make the cover letter stand out in a way that, with a glance, your suitability for the job is evident.

 The primary intention of the cover letter is to grab the attention of the person who is going to hire you.

-It will help if you talk about any of your accomplishments or awards in your previous projects highlighting your expertise.
+It will help if you talk about any of your accomplishments or awards in your previous projects that highlight your expertise.

-A cover letter is something like a small introduction to your resume.
-The resume will hold all your extensive work experience, skills, projects lists, etc.
+A cover letter is like a small introduction to your résumé.
+The résumé will hold all your extensive work experience, skills, projects lists, etc.

-You do not have to mention all these in a cover letter, but do mention the role for which you are sending your resume.
+You do not have to mention all of these in a cover letter, but do mention the role for which you are sending your résumé.

-This makes it easier and makes it clear for the hiring manager to categorize your resume.
+This makes it easier and clearer for the hiring manager to categorize your résumé.

-It is an old fashioned way to write your cover letter in ‘To whomsoever it may concern’ manner.
-Address the hiring manager, if you do not know the name, just say ‘Dear Hiring Manager’.
+It is old-fashioned to begin your cover letter with “To whom it may concern.”
+Address the hiring manager directly.
+If you do not know their name, just say “Dear Hiring Manager.”

 It would be a good thing to find out the name of the manager as it would be more efficient if the name is mentioned.
 It gives a more personal touch to the letter.

-It is only natural that recruiters find the candidates who are most interested in applying for the jobs.
+It is only natural that recruiters choose the candidates who are most interested in applying for the job.

-The cover letter should describe why you are interested in the role and what qualities or skills you can bring in for the role.
+The cover letter should describe why you are interested in the role and what qualities or skills you can bring to the role.

-Sometimes, it is helpful to state any of your projects briefly.
+Sometimes, it is helpful to state some of your projects briefly.

-You will be sending your cover letter in email more than handing out a hard copy.
+You will be sending your cover letter by email more than handing out a hard copy.
 There are some things you need to keep in mind when sending your cover letter as a soft copy.
-Always choose a professional font like Arial, Times New Roman or Calibri, etc. You don’t want to lose on a great opportunity just because you choose a horrible font for your cover letter.
+Always choose a professional font like Arial, Times New Roman, or Calibri, etc. You don’t want to lose out on a great opportunity just because you chose a horrible font for your cover letter.

 Subject lines are very important and have to address the purpose you are sending the cover letter.
-You have to mention the job in your subject line.
+You must mention the job in your subject line.

-Finally, do not repeat your resume, make a short form of it in a more personal manner.
-If it looks like a resume again, the person at the other end might lose interest in your actual resume.
+Finally, do not repeat your résumé.
+Make the letter a short, more personal form of it.
+If it looks like a résumé again, the person at the other end might lose interest in your actual résumé.

 Try to check for errors and proofread as many times as possible.
 You don’t want a cover letter with mistakes in grammar to reach them.

-What has been your experience in writing cover letters?
+What has been your experience of writing cover letters?
 Does a job application still need a cover letter?